Benji07p/Include-for-LVDOWin-in-Linux/README.md

 pip install PySide does not work with Python3.

-It must be installed manually
+It must be installed manually:

+Unzip PySide-1.2.4.tar.gz.

+cd PySide-1.2.4